turingschool/front-end-curriculum/projects/module-3/binary-challenge.md

 <!-- Your instructors will pass out cards to each of you.
 You now have 30 minutes to haggle with each other.
 Want a different API?
 Find someone to trade with. -->

 Once you've got your API and audience settled, start thinking about how you're going to build something for this audience, using that API.
 Come up with a few different ideas.
-You'll be meeting with some of your peers and an instructor shortly to get feedback on each idea.

 ## Wireframes